plone/documentation/docs/glossary.md

     The ZMI is a direct interface into the backend software stack of Plone.
     While it can still serve as a valuable tool for Plone specialists to fix problems or accomplish certain tasks, it is not recommended as a regular tool for Plone maintenance.

+Template Attribute Language
+TAL
+    The [Template Attribute Language](https://pagetemplates.readthedocs.io/en/latest/tal.html) (TAL) standard is an attribute language used to create dynamic templates.
+    It allows elements of a document to be replaced, repeated, or omitted.

+Template Attribute Language Expression Syntax
 TALES
-    TAL Expression Syntax (TALES) expression, which by default expects a path.
+    The [Template Attribute Language Expression Syntax](https://pagetemplates.readthedocs.io/en/latest/tales.html) (TALES) standard describes expressions that supply {term}`TAL` and {term}`METAL` with data.
-    Python and string expressions are also allowed.
+    Python and string expressions are allowed.

+Macro Expansion Template Attribute Language
+METAL
+    The [Macro Expansion Template Attribute Language](https://pagetemplates.readthedocs.io/en/latest/metal.html) (METAL) standard is a facility for HTML/XML macro preprocessing.
+    It can be used in conjunction with or independently of {term}`TAL` and {term}`TALES`.

 XML
     The Extensible Markup Language.